Kibale National Park Chimpanzee Trekking

 It is possible to stay overnight at Ziwa and enjoy other activities such as a canoe safari or night-time walks but we had to leave in order to reach Murchison Falls before nightfall.

-Even though our visit was just a couple of hours, the trip to the Ziwa Rhino Sanctuary, walking through the savannah to get so close to these magnificent endangered creatures, was absolutely excellent and an ideal stopping point on the way to Murchison Falls.
+Even though our visit was for just a couple of hours, the trip to the Ziwa Rhino Sanctuary was magical.
+It was particularly exciting to be able to walk through the savannah and get so close to these magnificent endangered creatures.
+It was also an ideal stopping point on the way to Murchison Falls from Uganda’s capital Kampala.

 World’s Best Breakfasts -Breakfast of Champions!